JakeDelaney/PP1-Happy-Paws/README.md

 ### Wireframes

 Below are the wireframes for the index.html file that were drafted prior to beginning the project.
-The final result is slighly differnet than initially depicted.
+The final result is slighly different than initially depicted.
 This is was due to project scope increase.

 <p align="center">
   <img width="auto" height="auto" src="https://user-images.githubusercontent.com/76518393/233826285-429b799f-0d16-4ae8-b965-1ebe3d6b8600.png">